The district of Smithfield, London, England

 Also close to the market is the Bishop's Finger, a pub owned by Shepherd Neame, Britain's oldest brewer.

-Now this may keep regular hours but it's one to consider if you're in the area.
+This may keep regular hours, but it's one to consider if you're in the area.

 The Bishop's Finger, Smithfield